 Commemorative stamps like these remind us of our automotive heritage and where we came from.

 The initial print run of these stamps was 30 million.
-But they proved to be so popular that the post office printed another 60 million stamps.
+But they proved to be so popular that the post office printed another 60 million stamps to meet the demand of collectors.

 Continuing with the automotive theme, the post office released two stamps commemorating the early days of hot rodding.
 The stamps depict two 1932 Ford (Deuce) roadsters, a black 1932 Ford with orange flames running down the car's body and a red 1932 Ford.

 To meet the anticipated demand, the post office printed 100 million of these stamps.
 Long live snail mail with cool stamps like these!

 Check out Jay Leno's Garage to see his video about why these particular hotrods were chosen for the stamps, and his test drive of the red '32 Ford.